skills-mcp/skills-mcp/docs/spec.md

 ### Design Philosophy

-**Core principle**: The Skills MCP Server is a minimal wrapper that offloads as much responsibility as possible to the consuming AI agent.
+**Core principle**: The Skills MCP is a minimal wrapper that offloads as much responsibility as possible to the consuming AI agent.
 Modern AI agents already have robust capabilities for reading files, executing scripts, searching code, and running shell commands.
 The Skills MCP should leverage these existing capabilities rather than duplicating them.

 **What the Skills MCP provides**: